20241230 Adversarial vs. collaborative

 Read post

-20240925 Vimalakirti Sutra
+20240925 Vimalakirti sutra

 This page is part of my exploration of Mahayana Buddhism: https://listed.valdelane.net/55455/20241003-mahayana-buddhism Vimalakirti exemplifies the bodhisattva ideal and reveals that enlightenment is available to anyone, layperson or monastic." — www.learnreligions.com/major-mahayana-sutras-450031 "While the Buddha is teaching outside the city of Vaiśālī, a notable householder in the city—the great bodhisattva Vimalakīrti—apparently falls sick.
 The Buddha asks his disciple and bodhisattva d...